dodevops/packer-puppetdev/README.md

 The wildcard "*" will add the custom var file to all machine types.

-### Enabling r10k custom host feature
+### Enabling r10k custom host feature from within the box

-If you'd like to use custom puppet modules in a private git-repository, you have to do two things:
+If you'd like to use custom puppet modules in a private git-repository and don't want the user to supply the public key beside the Vagrantfile, you have to do two things:

 Create an SSH private key named "r10k.provision" and place it under